Erikx3/2D_Pygame_Drone_Simulation/README.md

 The drone and obstacles are living on the environment.
 The environment is divided in the playground and menu section as seen in the screenshot above.
 It is important to note, that for the playground an own coordinate systems has been introduced in meters at the bottom left, also indicated in the screenshot at the top.
 This is also the navigation frame used.
 Transforming between this coordinate frame and the pygame coordinate frame is provided in _environment.py_ and must be done for drawing.

-If you would like to write an external script without touching the actual game for testing some automatization of the drone, I provided the following functions and measurement units as an interface:
+If you would like to write an external script without touching the actual game for testing some autonomous functions on the drone, I provided the following functions and measurement units as an interface:

 Function to apply forces for steering the drone:
 ```python